awesome-pro/neon-website/content/docs/manage/projects.md

 </Tabs>

-## Manage projects with the Neon API
+## Manage projects with the Unique API

-Project actions performed in the Neon Console can also be performed using the Neon API.
-The following examples demonstrate how to create, view, and delete projects using the Neon API.
-For other project-related API methods, refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+Project actions performed in the Unique Console can also be performed using the Unique API.
+The following examples demonstrate how to create, view, and delete projects using the Unique API.
+For other project-related API methods, refer to the [Unique API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
 The API examples that follow may not show all of the user-configurable request body attributes that are available to you.
-To view all attributes for a particular method, refer to method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+To view all attributes for a particular method, refer to method's request body schema in the [Unique API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

 The `jq` option specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Prerequisites

-A Neon API request requires an API key.
+A Unique API request requires an API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
-In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.
+In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Unique API request.

 ### Create a project with the API

-The following Neon API method creates a project.
-The [Neon Free Plan](/docs/introduction/plans#free-plan) permits one project per account.
-To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/createproject).
+The following Unique API method creates a project.
+The [Unique Free Plan](/docs/introduction/plans#free-plan) permits one project per account.
+To view the API documentation for this method, refer to the [Unique API reference](https://api-docs.neon.tech/reference/createproject).

 ```http
 POST /projects